brilliantlabsAR/monocle-micropython/README.md

 This is a port of MicroPython for running in the Nordic nRF51832 chip inside the Monocle.

-It also cointains drivers for controlling the rest of the circuit, some of which are directly accessible from python for driving the monocle.
+It also cointains drivers for controlling the rest of the circuit, some of which are directly accessible from python for driving the Monocle.

 To drive the Monocle, a Bluetooth serial service (RFCOMM) is broadcasted.